 Chelsea manager Rafael Benitez's BBC Radio 5 live interview in full

-Chelsea manager Rafael Benitez gave a passionate and revealing interview on BBC Radio 5 live following Wednesday's FA Cup victory at Middlesbrough.
+Chelsea manager Rafael Benitez gave a passionate and revealing interview on BBC Radio 5 live following

 The former Liverpool and Inter Milan boss criticised the Chelsea fans for their lack of support and says it was a "massive mistake" to name him as an interim manager.

 The 52-year-old Spaniard also at the end of the season.